danijimmy19/CrossTraceWebsiteFingerprinting/README.md

 ⚠️ This code and data is for research purposes only.⚠️

-This repository contains source code and data for reproducing our results from HiddenText: Cross-Trace Website Fingerprinting Over Encrypted Traffic.
+This repository contains source code and data for reproducing our results from HiddenText: Cross-Trace Website Fingerprinting Over Encrypted Traffic for our work:

+Jimmy Dani and Boyang Wang, "HiddenText: Cross-Trace Website Fingerprinting Over Encrypted Traffic," IEEE 22nd International Conference on Information Reuse and Integration for Data Science (IRI'21), August, 2021.

 ### Code
 The <code>src</code> directory comprises sub-directories, each of which is labeled as a performance evaluation part of the paper depending on experiment name.
 At the beginning of each script the instructions to execute the script are included.